CloudTSPUK/Start_Here/Beginners_Guide_To_GitHub.md

 ![alt text](https://github.com/CloudTSPUK/Start_Here/blob/master/assets/Step_1_Create_Repository.gif "Create a repository")

 ### 3. Create a [Branch](https://help.github.com/articles/github-glossary#branch)
-As referenced in the official glossary a branch is a parallel version of a repository.
-This parallel verison represents a complete copy of a repository at the point in which the branch was created.
+A branch is a parallel version of a repository.
+This parallel repository represents a complete copy of a repository at the point in which the branch was created.

 In almost all version control systems the first branch of a project is taken from what can be refered to as the master or trunk version of the source code/project items under source control.

 Subsequent branches can be made to either the master or indeed other branches.
 The motivation for creating a branch and the point in time in which a branch is taken will come down to either personal preference or a wider branching team or organisation agreed branching strategy.

-Some guidance on branching strategies can be found [here](https://msdn.microsoft.com/en-us/library/bb668955.aspx) and [here](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).

 This guide will create a branch from the master of the new repository created above.
-A change wil then be made in this branch and not on the master.
+A change will then be made to this new branch.

 ![alt text](https://github.com/CloudTSPUK/Start_Here/blob/master/assets/Step_2_Create_A_Branch.gif "Create a branch")